danse/rotterdam/cyborg manifesto.md

 are invisible.
 Modern machinery is an irreverent upstart god, mocking the Father\'s ubiquity and spirituality.
 The silicon chip is a surface for writing; it is etched in molecular scales disturbed only by atomic noise, the ultimate interference for nuclear scores.

 Writing, power, and technology are old partners in Western stories of the origin of civilization, but miniaturization has changed our experience of mechanism.
 Miniaturization has turned out to be about power; small is not so much beautiful as pre-eminently dangerous, as in cruise missiles.
 Contrast the TV sets of the 1950s or the news cameras of the 1970s with the TV wrist bands or hand-sized video cameras now advertised.
 Our best machines are made of sunshine; they are all light and clean because they are nothing but signals, electromagnetic waves, a section of a spectrum, and these machines are eminently portable, mobile \-- a matter of immense human pain in Detroit and Singapore.
 People are nowhere near so fluid, being both material and opaque.
 Cyborgs are ether, quintessence.

 The ubiquity and invisibility of cyborgs is precisely why these sunshine-belt machines are so deadly.
 They are as hard to see politically as materially.
-They are about consciousness - or its simulation.5 They are floating signIfiers moving in pickup trucks across Europe, blocked more effectively by the witch-weavings of the displaced and so unnatural Greenham women, who read the cyborg webs of power so very well, than by the militant labour of older masculinist politics,
+They are about consciousness - or its simulation.

+5 They are floating signIfiers moving in pickup trucks across Europe, blocked more effectively by the witch-weavings of the displaced and so unnatural Greenham women, who read the cyborg webs of power so very well, than by the militant labour of older masculinist politics,